 Your child may be on the way to becoming a couch potato if they complain about being bored often.
 Their boredom means they don’t know what to do with themselves.
 These feelings often result in sitting in front of the TV or resorting to video games.

 The time of year is a factor to consider as well.
 When your child is home from school on spring break, Thanksgiving, or Christmas, there’s a tendency to relax on the couch.

 The “couch potato” danger lurks especially during the long summer break from school.
 It’s vital that you have strategies in place to keep your child active during these times of the year.

-We must not take this is not something to take lightly.
+We must not take this lightly.
 An increase in BMI and overall weight gain leads to health issues not only now, but also later on when your child becomes an adult.